 God may have been working, but my husband and I just kept taking the logical next steps.
 We decided to move again.
 One of the greatest joys in my life had been teaching Scripture.
 While I hadn’t led a Bible study in several years, I still remembered the joy of helping others to know Jesus better and walk more closely with him.
 Coming from a conservative tradition, though, entering church ministry didn’t seem like a viable option.
 On top of that, it seemed like a poor choice since God and I didn’t exactly seem to be on speaking terms right then.
 But I might still be able to teach the biblical languages or Bible study skills.
 I could contribute in some way to helping others know God better.

 Going in I knew that some people called seminary a cemetery where faith went to die and while I wasn’t attending a seminary, I did enroll in a graduate program in Biblical Exegesis.
 Close enough.
 And I was starting in what could only generously be called a spiritual dry spot.
 My prayers focused: Help me keep my faith.
 Meet me here.
-Eight years later I can say with complete peace and confidence that He didn’t just answer those prayers.
+Looking back on the other side I can say with complete peace and confidence that He didn’t just answer those prayers.
 He surpassed my meager and desperate hopes.
 The silence continued, but God surrounded me with loving communities.
 They have affirmed my gifting, encouraged what I now understand is God’s calling, and continue to help our family walk through our everyday challenges.
 These people became God’s fingerprints and whispers until the silence started to break one quiet August afternoon in the mountains of Utah.
 But in those quiet years God had shown me how He was taking my life—which had been turned upside down—and using it to turn my understanding of Jesus and faith upside down.

 Life Beyond #Blessed